Fishing for Kingfish in Florida

 Charters can fill up months in advance, so make sure that you book your trip early if you're thinking about king fishing.

 Before booking your king fishing trip, make sure that you contact the boat owner to verify where they will fish depending on water temperature and kingfish migration patterns.
 Most guides have a wealth of king fishing knowledge, including information about kingfish migrations and locations.
-Be sure to check the king mackerel size limit in your area before you book tours, but a good fishing charter captain will have this already planned out for you.
+Be sure to check the king mackerel size limit and other saltwater fishing regulatons in your area before you book tours, but a good fishing charter captain will have this already planned out for you.

 Keep in mind that kingfish season often extends through summer and winter, so kingfish guides will still be out on the water year round, even if kingfish are not as prevalent.